DaikoSapmi/tekstemaskin/README.md

 **Rune Fjellheim** - [DaikoSapmi](https://github.com/DaikoSapmi)

-This project was developed to provide high-quality Norwegian speech recognition capabilities for meetings, presentations, and live events.
+This project was developed to provide high-quality Norwegian and Northern Sámi speech recognition capabilities for meetings, presentations, and live events.

 ## 📋 Requirements